 When to submit:

-The submission window begins Oct.
-1, 2018 and closes Jan.
-1, 2019.
-Notification of final decisions will be made Feb.
-15, 2019 and funds will be made available March 1.
-Submission at any time between October and January is allowed.
+The submission window opens January 1, 2021 and closes May 1, 2021.
+Notification of final decisions will be made June 15, 2021 and funds will be made available November 1, 2021.
+Submission at any time between January and April is allowed.
 When submitting this through grants.gov, be sure to reference the latest Long-Range Science, Technology, Engineering & Mathematics Education Outreach and Workforce Funding Opportunity Announcement.

 Whom to contact: